 We used the Wald test to derive the significance of the model-free goal regressor in the mixed-effects models.
 We also estimated null models (the full model with the model-free goal regressor removed), and performed both likelihood ratio tests and parametric bootstrap analyses to assess whether the model-free goal regressor increased the model’s likelihood enough to justify inclusion.

-All mixed effect analyses were conducted in R31, making use of the lme4 linear mixed effects package32.
+All mixed-effects analyses were conducted in R31, making use of the lme4 linear mixed effects package32.

-Model To validate our analytic approach we specified a computational model of learning and choice embodying habitual control of goal selection.
-This model included traditional model-based and model-free control, along with a mechanism model-free value update and control over goal selection.
+Model To validate our analytic approach, we specified a computational model of learning and choice embodying habitual control of goal selection.
+This model included traditional model-based and model-free control, along with a mechanism for model-free value update and control over goal selection.
 We used this computational model to generate simulated data for Experiment 2, and showed that our observed results were obtained if and only if the computational model included model-free goal selection.
 The results of this simulation are presented in Supplementary Information.

-The game was implemented as a Markov decision process with six states, the initial Stage 1 state and then one state for each Stage 2 object.
-State 1 had four possible actions (i.e. the four numbers), only two of which were available on any given trial.
-States 2-6 had only one possible action (i.e. clicking on the object), which led to a reward.
+The game was implemented as a Markov decision process with six states, the initial Stage 1 state and five Stage 2 states.
+The Stage 1 state had four possible actions (i.e. the four numbers), only two of which were available on any given trial.
+The Stage 2 states had only one possible action (i.e. clicking on the object), which led to a reward.
 The rewards were randomly generated for each agent by the same process as in the behavioral tasks.

 The agents had three learning mechanisms.
 First, their model-free reinforcement learning mechanism was the SARSA algorithm with eligibility traces9.
 Agents estimated a model-free value of the state-action pair (s,a), denoted MFV(s,a).
 In Stage 1, agents chose an action a and transitioned to state s.
 The value update for MFV(1,a) occurs by temporal difference learning with learning rate α: